 Reduces Tooth Decay

 When teeth become decayed, they’re likely to be dead, meaning the tooth is no longer useful and will need to be taken out.
 Tooth decay is the process of your enamel coming under attack from acids and bacteria.
-The fluoride compounds help to make your teeth resistant to these kinds of attack so your enamel stays strong.
+The fluoride compounds help to make your teeth resistant to these kinds of attacks so your enamel stays strong.
+Tooth decay can be reduced by other forms of treatment too.

 How Much Fluoride Should I Use?